jbcodeforce/flink-studies/docs/coding/flink-sql.md

     ```

-???- question "How to load data from a csv file using filesystem connector using SQL"
+???- question "How to load data from a csv file using filesystem connector using SQL (Local execution only)"
     Enter the following statement in a SQL client session:

     ```sql